Frequently Asked Questions

 However, if you’re looking for a guitarist to play e.g. a whole hour of music without singing, this isn’t really my area of expertise.
 Similarly, if you’re looking for a guitarist to play a piece of classical music (such as Pachebel’s Canon) in your wedding ceremony, you should look elsewhere.

-My booking agents DG Music have some excellent classical and jazz guitarists who thy could recommend instead.
+(If that’s the kind of thing you’re looking for, my booking agents DG Music have some excellent classical and jazz guitarists on their books.)

 Setting Up Equipment